Don’t see your question, contact us.

 HepVu maps state-level Hepatitis C prevalence estimates obtained from the Emory University Coalition for Applied Modeling for Prevention (CAMP) project, including researchers from the University of Albany.
 This was a collaborative effort with researchers from the Centers for Disease Control and Prevention (CDC), and findings were published in the peer-reviewed Journal of the American Medical Association (JAMA) Network Open.

-HepVu also maps Hepatitis C-related mortality data (2016) and three opioid-related indicators that, together with HepVu’s Hepatitis C data, help illustrate the relationship between the opioid crisis and viral hepatitis in the U.S. The opioid-related data on HepVu include:
+HepVu also maps state-level Hepatitis C-related mortality data and three opioid-related indicators that, together with HepVu’s Hepatitis C data, help illustrate the relationship between the opioid crisis and viral hepatitis in the U.S. The opioid-related data on HepVu include:

-- Opioid prescription rate (2017)
+- Opioid prescription rate

-- Narcotic overdose mortality rate (2013-2016)
+- Overdose mortality rate

-- Pain reliever misuse prevalence (2015-2016)
+- Pain reliever misuse prevalence

 HepVu’s Hepatitis C data can be visualized by rates and cases, and alongside data comparison maps, including opioid-related indicators and social determinants of health – such as poverty, high school education, median household income, income inequality, and people without health insurance.